Darton State College Health Sciences Department | Occupational Therapy - Employment Outlook

 Occupational Therapy Assistant

-"Employment of occupational therapy assistants…is expected to grow much faster than the average for all occupations through 2010," meaning that employment is expected to increase by 36% or more.
+"Employment of occupational therapy assistants is expected to increase 43 percent from 2010 to 2020, much faster than the average for all occupations."

 One of the greatest advantages of a career as an occupational therapy assistant is the wide variety of opportunities available to graduates.
 Many assistants choose to help children thrive in the “occupations” of childhood–learning, playing, and growing.
 Some work in schools with students who having learning disabilities, behavioral problems, cerebral palsy, or Down syndrome.

 Occupational therapy assistants also work with individuals in their homes, community centers, rehabilitation hospitals, and nursing homes.
 In these settings, they help people with traumatic injuries, stroke, Alzheimer's disease, or mental health problems learn to live productive lives through the use of meaningful occupations.

 The Health Sciences department is responsible for the information on this page.

 To inquire about the Occupational Therapy Assistant program, please contact Email: Jeff S. Etheridge.

 For questions regarding content, or for further information, please contact Email: Elaine Hambric.